bradfrost/design-system-questionnaire/README.md

 Let's take a look at some of the parts that your design system can include:

 ## Brand Identity
-- **Does the design system include brand identity elements?** - These guidelines include brand-wide elements such as logo, typography, color, tagline, marketing guidelines, etc.
+- **Where are brand identity guidelines managed?** - These  include brand-wide elements such as logo, typography, color, tagline, marketing guidelines, etc.
-- **How does the design system make use of brand assets and elements?** - What is the relationship between the overall brand identity and UI components.
-D
+- **What is the relationship between the overall brand identity and UI components?** - There may be a tight relationship between the brand guidelines and UI (i.e. buttons and logo are, and must be, the same color) or there may be a loose relationship (i.e. Material Design's guidelines and Google's brand guidelines are quite different).
+-
 - **Are you using any third-party tools or services to manage brand assets?** - Some of these tools include:
   - [Brand.ai](http://brand.ai/)
   - [Frontify](https://frontify.com/)

 ## Principles
-- **What design principles does your design system embrace?** [Design principles](https://principles.adactio.com/) underpin every aspect of the design system, and influence its construction.
+- **What design principles does your design system embrace?** Design principles underpin every aspect of the design system, and influence its construction.

 Here are some good resources about design principles:
 - [Styleguides.io examples](http://styleguides.io/examples.html) - Many public style guides showcase their design principles